Skip to main content

 The SUSR process involves:

-• after an incident, referrals go to the relevant Regional Safeguarding Board Business Unit
+• After an incident, referrals go to the relevant safeguarding board business unit.

-• if appropriate a Chair recommends a Chair and reviewer(s) from the approved list
+• If appropriate, a chair recommends a chair and reviewer(s) from an approved list (administered by Welsh Government) to undertake the review.

-• practitioners who worked with the victim before the incident will hold a learning event.
-The resulting report will make recommendations and an action plan.
-The Case Review Group will sign off the action plan
+• An SUSR report prepared which will make recommendations and an action plan.
+The case review group will sign off the action plan.

-• the details of the WSR report will ensure that practices are as efficient as possible
+• The WSR will be used to ensure that practices are as efficient as possible.

 Action plan